Architect: JLG Architects

 The 160,000 square-foot facility houses nine basketball courts, including six high school regulation sized courts, two professional/college practice courts, and the main Heritage Court.

 While the entire facility features modern design and amenities, the Heritage Court located in the center of the building is a premium NBA/college size court with design inspiration reminiscent of a 1950’s/1960’s basketball gymnasium, surrounded by 3,200 seats for fans, as well as additional luxury box seating.
+4.5” x 3” x 4.5” CarbonCast High Performance Insulated Wall Panels were used due to their aesthetic versatility.
+The attractive three-finish architectural façade provided thermal efficiency (R-15 continuous insulation) as well as the durable interior needed for the facility.
+The exterior walls totaled 120 pieces and 40,250 square feet of precast.

 Designed with precast from the beginning, this project was a Design Build competition with other contractor and architect teams.
 The aesthetics were designed to blend well with another precast structure across the street but still have a unique look and feel.
 The architect wanted the entrance to be inviting, while incorporating rich finishes.
 Precast allowed the desired expression to be achieved while providing a durable, yet economical wall system.